James K. Harris {584}

 William's younger brother, James (Jim) Harris left Marston for Canada in the November of 1879 and returned to Marston on April 7, 1880 only to leave Marston and go back to Canada a week later later on April 14, 1880...this time with his wife, Martha (Tipler) and their existing children at that time.
 Instead of joining William in the rendering business it appears that he opened a grocery store on Queen Street.
 It is noted on the birth certificate of his daughter Emily (born 1882) that Jim was a Grocer by trade.
 In 1882, Jim and his family with his first wife, Martha Tipler (1853-1884), resided at 365 Queen Street East.
 It is assumed that the grocery store that Jim owned & operated was located at this address as well.
 In a letter dated October 15, 1982, written to Joan (Harris) Macrae by Lois (DeCoursey) Phasey (Jim Harris' granddaughter), Lois notes that the Toronto home address of Jim & Pamillia Harris was 120 Queen Street East.
 According to Lois, Jim owned the entire block.
 It is assumed that he moved from 365 Queen St. to 120 Queen St. around 1885 - shortly after the death of his wife Martha on March 4, 1884.

 On January 21, 1885 Jim married Pamillia Irwin (1856-1919) of Burlington.
-In 1887 (for reasons not known yet) Jim sold his business &assests and moved the entire family to Chicago, Illinois, U.S.A.
+In 1888 (for reasons not known yet) Jim sold his business & assets and moved the entire family to Chicago, Illinois, U.S.A.
+His documented date of U.S. naturalization is February 25, 1889 - this same date of naturalization applies to all members of James' family as a whole.
 Once there Jim became a well known Restauranteur.
-Lois also states that around this time John Barnard Harris, one of Jim's sons that he had with Martha Tipler, died of Typhoid.
+Lois also states that around this time John Barnard Harris, one of Jim's sons that he had with Martha Tipler, became ill, eventually dying of Typhoid.
 According to J.B.
 Harris' death certificate he died in Chicago in 1892.
 Lois' letter goes on to say that Jim was a successful and respected Chicago businessman.
 He joined the Masons and he made many important friends within the Chicago business community.
 Jim's tenure as a successful Chicago Restauranteur seems to have been a short lived reality.
 While Jim and his family were living in Chicago (around 1895 time possibly) Jim became separated from a very large portion of his money & property.

 In 1979 the descendants of James Harris/Martha Tipler/Pamillia Irwin were very surprised to find out that Jim had reserved a portion of the mineral rights to the Choteau ranch land for his family about a year before he died.
 It was, although, not specified in his will.
 "Hunt Brothers" now lease the land rights from Jim's descendants.
 The area is now known as the "Overthrust Belt", or more specifically, "The Deep Creek Project".